-- Understand the fundamentals of computer hardware, including understanding assembly language
+Understand the fundamentals of computer hardware, including assembly language

-Students, in conjunction with the department chair, may develop a sequence of courses to best meet their backgrounds and needs that still satisfies the degree requirements.
-A typical curriculum taken by students is shown below.
+The student, in conjunction with the department chair, may develop a sequence of courses to best meet their background and needs that still satisfies the degree requirements.
+A typical curriculum is shown here.

 Two exceptional Vermont Technical College engineering students were honored by the college and recognized at a Vermont Society of Professional Engineers event on February 24 at the DoubleTree Hotel in South Burlington.
 This event is part of E-Week, a national celebration of Engineering...
 Read More

 How many students can say they have worked on a satellite?
 At Vermont Tech, one graduate is getting the chance of a lifetime.
 Vermont Tech’s CubeSat Laboratory is working with Morehead State College in Kentucky to build an elaborate satellite—called the Lunar IceCube—that will launch in 2018 and...
 Read More

 Meet Elissa Lee, the AmeriCorps VISTA serving at Vermont Tech.
 Elissa is a 2016 graduate of Vermont Tech, where she received her bachelor's in Business Technology and Management.
 VHEC’s AmeriCorps VISTA (Volunteers in Service to America) program, which falls under Vermont Campus Compact, focuses...
 Read More